machine mastery

 Step 1: Diagnose the Problem

-1. Use a bottomless portafilter for your next 3-5 shots
+1. Use a bottomless portafilter for 3-5 shots

-3. Note where spurts/sprays originate (center, edges, etc.)
+3. Note where spurts originate—center, edges, specific spots

 4. Examine pucks after each shot